 Website offering help and information on the subject of substance misuse.

 A resource for both NHS staff and people who use NHS services.
 Contains lots of information about a large range of problems that may affect you, your family or friends, and what can be done to help.
 The section headed ‘For Patients’ may be of particular interest.

-Website containing information about NHS Sheffield, what services they offer, contact details and much more.
+Website containing information about NHS Sheffield Clinical Commissioning Group, contact details and much more, including Neighbourhoods.

 Voluntary charity offering support for sufferers of panic attacks and OCD.
 Offers a course to help overcome your phobia/OCD.
 Includes a helpline.

 Children’s charity dedicated to ending child abuse and child cruelty.